Student loan collections resume as record number of borrowers fall behind on payments

 As the federal student aid website outlines, loan servicers can report borrowers who are behind on their loans for 90 days or more to the national credit bureaus.

 On average, people who faced default lost an average of 63 points, TransUnion found, although those with higher credit scores were at risk if losing much more.
-Those in "super prime" credit territory — which is defined in the analysis as a credit score of 781 or higher — saw an average credit score decline of 175 points as a result of impending student loan defaults.
+Those in "super prime" credit territory — defined by a spokesperson for TransUnion as a credit score of 781 or higher — saw an average credit score decline of 175 points as a result of impending student loan defaults.

 "Borrowers can review their credit report to see what loan servicers are reporting," Raneri told CBS MoneyWatch.
 "This can also help people find who to contact if they have a loan they didn't expect to see."